-Note: For long term condition, flexural modulus may be assumes as 30% of the initial modulus as given in the Table 7.6 for purpose of design.
+Note: For long term condition, flexural modulus may be assumed as 30% of the initial modulus as given in Table 7.6 for purpose of design.

-iii.
-Pipe stiffness(PS)
+(f) Pipe stiffness(PS)

 Pipe stiffness value should be provided by pipe manufacturer or can be determined theoretically by the following equation.